Guidelines

 6.1.1.2.
 Ethnicity

-One multicentre study in academic centres did not show any difference in outcomes between races [116], but U.S. population-based studies have indicated that African-American patients have worse outcomes than other ethnicities (LE: 3).
-Whether this is related to access to care or biological and/or patterns of care remains unknown.
-Another study has demonstrated differences between Chinese and American patients at presentation (risk factors, disease characteristics and predictors of adverse oncologic outcomes) [14].
+A multicentre study of international patients from various academic centres did not show any difference in outcomes between races [122].
+In contrast, U.S. population-based studies have indicated that African-American patients have worse outcomes than other ethnicities.
+The cause of this difference is unclear, possibly being related to access to care and/or biological patterns.
+Another study has demonstrated differences between Chinese and American patients at presentation in terms of risk factors, disease characteristics and predictors of adverse oncologic outcomes [21].

 6.1.1.3.
 Genetic pre-disposition